Xavier School: Incidents

 Sometime past noon on November 12, 2014, a Grade 11 student from Xavier High School was seen sitting on the ledge on the fifth floor of the school building.
 The school authorities immediately called the San Juan City Rescue Team, the Philippine National Police (PNP), and the Bureau of Fire Protection (BFP) for help.
 After about an hour of speaking to the authorities, the boy agreed to get back inside the building.
 Based on the police investigation, the boy wanted to jump off the building due to family problems.
 The incident was recorded by ANC as authorities are seen attempting to convince the boy to not jump.
 The video and the news article published by ANC news has since been since deleted as of December 20, 2021.
 Many speculate this to be forced censorship by Xavier School authorities to protect the reputation and name of the school.

+Just after the Grade School closing ceremony on March 20, 2024, a fire broke out in the main campus building.
+No injuries were reported and the fire was out within an hour.
+A Facebook post by the school stated that the cause of the fire was yet to be determined, and as of February 2025, the cause of the fire has not yet been disclosed.